ddeveloper72/milestone-5-project/README.md

    ### Running Locally in VSCode

-   * Download and install Python 3.7.2 and install in your windows environment if you haven't already installed the latest version of python.
+    1. Download and install Python 3.7.2 and install in your windows environment if you haven't already installed the latest version of python.
-   * Create a project environment for Django, by creating a virtual environment.
-Rin `python -m venv env`
+    2. Create a project environment for Django, by creating a virtual environment.
+       1. Run `python -m venv env`
-   * In VS Code, open the Command Palette (View > Command Palette or (Ctrl+Shift+P)).
+    3. In VS Code, open the Command Palette (View > Command Palette or (Ctrl+Shift+P)).
 Then select the Python: Select Interpreter command.
-   * Select the virtual environment python interpreter for your project.
+    4. Select the virtual environment python interpreter for your project.
-   * Start the virtual environment from the terminal by typing in `env\scripts\activate` then press enter.
+    5. Start the virtual environment from the terminal by typing in:
+       1. `env\scripts\activate`
-   * To setup the project files in this new virtual environment, type in `pip install -r requirements.txt` and press enter.
+    6. To setup the project files in this new virtual environment, type in:
+       1. `pip install -r requirements.txt`
+    7. Create a proc file
+       1. `echo web: gunicorn django_debug.wsgi:application > Procfile`

     You wil need to setup the environmental variabes in VSCode for production and debug versions of the project.